siddhant-kapse/MultiModal-Interpretability/README.md

 # Copy of Multi3Hate: Multimodal, Multilingual, and Multicultural Hate Speech Detection with Vision–Language Models

+## Update 7-Nov
+sample-cam-grad.py File contains working Grad-cam code for a single image on Qwen/Qwen2.5-VL-3B-Instruct Model.
+TODOS
+ - Need to build full pipeline for this Model.
+ - More imporvements in the Grad analyser code
+ - Replicate the similar pipeline foe llama4:17b-scout-16e-instruct-q4_K_M

 ## 🗂️ Dataset Structure
 The dataset is organized in the `data/` folder: